-Trees, hedges and open green spaces, many of which are under the control of the City of London Corporation, are an integral part of the character of the conservation area; the Council will encourage their retention where possible.
+Trees, hedges and open green spaces, many of which are under the control of the City of London Corporation, are an integral part of the character of the conservation area and the Council will encourage their retention where possible.

 The Council has stated in the Local Plan 2011-2033 (2023) that it will not give consent to any work to trees that could be detrimental to the character, appearance or setting of the conservation area through policy DM5.

 Conservation area designation automatically protects trees and prior notice of any pruning or removal works must be made to the Council.
-Trees have been or will be protected with Tree Preservation Orders where they are considered of particular value and may be under threat.
+Trees will be, or have already been, protected with Tree Preservation Orders where they are considered to be of particular value and may be under threat.